Dheeraj2411/devtinder-web/README.md

 - Lohin and the see the data coming properly in store
 - Navbar should Upadte as soon as user logs in
 - Refactor the code add constants file and create components folder
+- Not be access to ther routes without login
+- if token is not present ,redirect to login page
 Bdoy
 Navbar
 Route=/ =>Feed